cnlucke/gif_bonanza/README.md

 ## Tests

 Basic unit tests have been written using Jest and Enzyme.
-To execute the tests from the root directory, execute `yarn test`.
+To execute the tests from the root directory, run `yarn test`.